-Obviously a great track is more than just great mixing and mastering, a great track has interesting melodic and harmonic content, it draws you in, it creates rhythmical interest, suspension, it makes your body move, you smile and feel something.
+Obviously, a great track is more than just great mixing and mastering, a great track has interesting melodic and harmonic content, it draws you in, it creates rhythmical interest and suspension, it makes your body move, and you smile and feel something.
 This is the foundation of music!

 This article is about the engineering of that track, detailing how to present it in a way that makes the best use of the loudspeaker technology used to recreate your track for your listeners.

-A great sounding master track relies on a good instrument arrangement followed by great mixing, without this foundation in place the mastering engineer will struggle to achieve the tracks full potential.
-For example, if the track has a cluttered arrangement with multiple instruments fighting for the same frequency space, your mix will lack the clarity and you will struggle to manage the dynamics of each instrument.
+A great-sounding master track relies on a good instrument arrangement followed by great mixing, without this foundation in place the mastering engineer will struggle to achieve the track's full potential.
+For example, if the track has a cluttered arrangement with multiple instruments fighting for the same frequency space, your mix will lack clarity and you will struggle to manage the dynamics of each instrument.
 This will have a negative result on the quality of your final master.

-The note arrangement and the octave the instrument is playing in is an important factor in the way the instruments are arranged.
-To have multiple instruments playing the same notes in the same octave at the same time will prevent clarity, cause possible muddiness, prevent the individual instruments character from being heard and will cause chaos with the dynamics of each overlapping instrument.
+The note arrangement and the octave the instrument is playing in is an important factors in the way the instruments are arranged.
+To have multiple instruments playing the same notes in the same octave at the same time will prevent clarity, cause possible muddiness, prevent the character of the individual instrument from being heard, and can cause chaos with the dynamics of each overlapping instrument.